 How long does it take to become yoga certified?

-How long it takes to become yoga certified is the easier part to understand!
 It takes 200 hours of yoga teacher training to become yoga certified, but how long it takes a person to complete a 200-hr TTC (teacher training course) is dependent upon the training you enroll in.

-How long 200 hours of training actually takes you to complete is a little different though.
 See the image below for the various timelines you can follow to complete an online self-paced yoga teacher training.

 Online yoga teacher training completion timeline estimator